haifengl/smile/README.md

 Model Serialization
 ===================
 Most models support the Java `Serializable` interface (all classifiers do support `Serializable` interface) so that you can use them in Spark.
-To reading/writing the models in non-Java code, we suggest [XStream](http://xstream.codehaus.org) to serialize the trained models.
+For reading/writing the models in non-Java code, we suggest [XStream](http://xstream.codehaus.org) to serialize the trained models.
 XStream is a simple library to serialize objects to XML and back again.
 XStream is easy to use and doesn't require mappings (actually requires no modifications to objects).
 [Protostuff](http://code.google.com/p/protostuff/) is a nice alternative that supports forward-backward compatibility (schema evolution) and validation.